-The research interests of the department are very broad, including Structural and Computational Biochemistry; Genomics and Gene Regulation; Cell Signaling and Molecular Medicine; Neuroscience and Behavior; Theoretical Evolution and Bioinformatics; Experimental Molecular and Microbial Evolution; and Community Ecology.
-Our department currently has 45 tenure-track faculty, with an additional 15 adjunct faculty and 9 instructional faculty.
-In addition, Biology and Biochemistry is currently undergoing a growth phase where we anticipate adding an additional 11 tenure-track faculty over the next 4 years.
+The research interests of the department are broad, including Structural and Computational Biochemistry; Genomics and Gene Regulation; Developmental Biology and Regenerative Medicine; Cancer Biology and Therapeutics; Behavior; Evolutionary Genetics; Experimental Molecular and Microbial Evolution; and Community Ecology.
+Our department currently has 42 tenure-track faculty, with an additional 11 instructional faculty and 16 research faculty.

 Whether you are looking to learn more about us as a prospective faculty, postdoctoral fellow, student, or donor, I hope you find the information on this site to be useful and readily accessible.
 If you are interested in the work carried out by individual faculty, please feel free to contact us for additional information.